 Why visit Oberammergau?

 - Oberammergau’s legendary Passion Play only occurs every 10 years.
 This once-in-a-lifetime experience is not to be missed!
-See more than a thousand villagers act and perform in the fulfillment of their promise to God.
-Perhaps this will be the most unique experience you can have in visiting southern Germany.
+See more than a thousand villagers act and perform to fulfill their promise to God.
+Perhaps this will be the most unique experience you can have visiting southern Germany.

 - Learn the Oberammergau’s woodcarving craft.
 Discover how the villagers of Oberammergau have perfected the art of woodcarving for over 500 years.
 You can visit the Pilatus House, a house with beautiful Lüftlmalerei in Oberammergau, to see how’s the tradition going.

 - Oberammergau has the world’s longest alpine coaster.
-Don’t make a quick judgment that Oberammergau is boring, especially when it’s not the year for its Passion Play.
-Here in Oberammergau, you can find a 2600-meter long alpine coaster to give fun to your visit.
+Don’t quickly judge that Oberammergau is boring, especially when it’s not the year for its Passion Play.
+Here in Oberammergau, you can find a 2600-meter-long alpine coaster to give fun to your visit.
 Experience 73 alpine coaster turns, 9 jumps, and 7 waves as you slide down the mountain at 40kph speed!

 I share a video of the world’s longest alpine coaster in my article about Oberammergau (click here to read).
 The post will also explain in detail the 7 reasons why you will visit Oberammergau.